 In addition, the Mainland still has a relatively low tangible capital per unit labour.
 Moreover, there is still and will continue to be significant surplus labour in the Mainland economy.
-The share of employment in the primary sector on the Mainland is around 30%, whereas the share of GDP originating from the primary sector is below 10%.
+The share of employment in the primary sector on the Mainland is slightly below 30% whereas the share of GDP originating from the primary sector is below 10%.
 For the U.S., given its already very high level of real GDP per capita, it is unlikely that its economy will be able to grow much faster than 3% per annum in the long run.
-Chart 4 also shows that the U.S. has had a systematically higher rate of growth than Japan at the same level of real GDP per capita, and this can be attributed to the higher innovative capacity of the U.S.
+Chart 4 also shows that the U.S. has had a systematically higher rate of growth than Japan at the same level of real GDP per capita, and this can be attributed to the higher innovative capacity of the U.S. By comparison, the rate of growth of the Taiwan economy has under-performed those of the U.S. and Japan at comparable levels of real GDP per capita.

 The projections of the Mainland and the U.S. real GDPs and real GDPs per capita and their rates of growth between now and 2050 are presented in Charts 5 and 6.
-Our projections show that by 2031, Mainland real GDP will surpass U.S. real GDP (US\$29.4 trillion versus US\$29.3 trillion), making the Mainland the largest economy in the world.
-However, in terms of real GDP per capita, the Mainland will still lag behind significantly, with US\$20,009 compared to US\$82,502 for the U.S. By 2050, Mainland and U.S. real GDP will reach US\$82.6 trillion and US\$51.4 trillion respectively, accounting for approximately 30% and 20% of the world GDP, which is projected to be US\$280 trillion.
-In terms of real GDP per capita, the Mainland will reach US\$52,870, slightly less than the current level of U.S real GDP per capita, compared to US\$134,071 for the U.S. It will not be until the end of the 21st century that the Mainland real GDP per capita will catch up with the U.S. real GDP per capita.
+Our projections show that by 2032, Mainland real GDP will surpass U.S. real GDP (US\$31.2 trillion versus US\$30.2 trillion), making the Mainland the largest economy in the world.
+However, in terms of real GDP per capita, the Mainland will still lag behind significantly, with US\$21,134 compared to US\$84,543 for the U.S. By 2050, Mainland and U.S. real GDP will reach US\$82.5 trillion and US\$51.4 trillion respectively, accounting for approximately 30% and 20% of the world GDP, which is projected to be US\$280 trillion.
+In terms of real GDP per capita, the Mainland will reach US\$52,870, still more than 10 percent below the current level of U.S real GDP per capita, compared to US\$134,071 for the U.S. It will not be until the end of the 21st Century that the Mainland real GDP per capita can catch up with the U.S. real GDP per capita.

-Chart 5: Actual and Projected Levels and Growth Rates of Mainland and U.S. Real GDP (2017 Trillion US\$)
+Chart 5: Actual and Projected Levels and Growth Rates of Mainland and U.S. Real GDP (2017 trillion US\$)

-Chart 6: Actual and Projected Levels and Growth Rates of Mainland and U.S. Real GDP per Capita (Thousand, 2017 US\$)
+Chart 6: Actual and Projected Levels and Growth Rates of Mainland and US Real GDP per Capita (thousand 2017US\$)

 The distribution of world trade has also been shifting (see Charts 7 and 8).
 In 1970, the United States and Western Europe together accounted for almost 47% of world trade in goods and services.
 By comparison, East Asia accounted for 9.6% of world trade.
-By 2016, the share of United States and Western Europe combined in world trade has declined to 37.1%, whereas the share of East Asia has risen to almost 28.1%.
-The Mainland Chinese share of world trade may be attributed in part to the adoption of current account convertibility of the Renminbi by China in 1994, accompanied by a significant devaluation of the Renminbi, and to Chinese accession to the World Trade Organization in 2001.
+By 2017, the share of United States and Western Europe combined in world trade has declined to 37.1% whereas the share of East Asia has risen to almost 28%.
+The Mainland Chinese share of world trade rose from 0.6% in 1970 to 10.2% in 2017.
+The growth in Chinese international trade may be attributed in part to the adoption of current-account convertibility of the Renminbi by China in 1994, accompanied by a significant devaluation of the Renminbi, and to Chinese accession to the World Trade Organisation in 2001.
 Since 2015, Mainland China has also been the largest trading partner of the U.S., surpassing Canada.
 The U.S. is also the largest trading partner of Mainland China.